 To further heighten interest, consider integrating all school subjects into the theme.
 Dividing all our learning up into flavorless bite-sized pieces is like eating a cake one ingredient at a time.
 That would be icky!
 Rather, when all school subjects are stirred up together into the experience, the learning is so much more delicious and memorable -- and they are more likely to ask for more!

-to change schools.
+It's impossible to change schools.

 Truth is, nothing is impossible, as long as there are people who really care.